 Many years ago, one “Voltaire” wrote Dictionnaire philosophique.
-I have not read it in full, waiting (hoping) some day to read it in full in its original language.
-I did read a work intended–commissioned by Harvard University Press–as a sort of successor, Nisbet’s Prejudices, an imperfect work that remains delightfully fitting decades on.
-You should take note of the item in parenthesis, being a notion identical in other language with the word preceding: those who hope, endure in waiting.
+I have not read it in full, owing to my hope to learn and read it in its original language.
+What I did read is a work intended–commissioned by Harvard University Press–as a sort of sequel, Robert Nisbet’s Prejudices, an imperfect work that remains delightfully fitting to many contemporary phenomena decades on.
+Those who hope, endure in waiting.

 This is meant to be an English blog, and in its current form is a placeholder.
 A particular interest of mine is criticism, or to produce a study in “words”. e.g.:

 Christians often remark upon the fact that the Greek for “word” is “logos”, which can mean much more than a form on the page or a certain sound supposed (wrongly) by its users to be connected to one concept or “meaning” or “mean” “one thing”, e.g. like “cat” or “mother”"; that Greek word is also used to suggest a message and teaching that is a doctrine, or system of thought and understanding, which unwelcom’edly (in our day) is rather strict, or rather imposes consequences upon the actions of those who hold it, thus a “teaching”, which in English now unquestionably evokes a scope far broader than “cat” or “mother”; I mention the Greek word because such comparisons are the way of linguistics (moderna), and for good reason: the “word” in English written as “word”, is also used…very similarly to the Greek one, often without anyone realizing it!